kiron-khan6244/Assignment-ZeptoApps/README.md

 The froneend folder is only for the frontend views.
 It is totally separate from the Backend project/folder.
 Just go inside the backend folder and open the "index.html" file to the browser and enjoy it.

+Admin and User can sing in from the same login panel in the frontend project.
+After registration, every person will be a user (there is only one admin here).

 Note: Plese start the backend project before starting the frontend project.

+### Emial and Password for admin login:

+        Admin Email: admin@admin.com
+        Admin Password: password

 ## API Documentation file